itsasilhan/Museum-Managment-System/README.md

 - Execute predefined database actions
 - Generate reports

- The UI allows users to interact with the system **without direct database access**, ensuring safety and usability.
+ The UI allows users to interact with the system **without direct database access**, ensuring safety and usability

 ---